Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Introduction

 If $G$ has a matching cut then every vertex on each variable path receives the same colour and some pair of variable paths receive different colours.
 We obtain a satisfying assignment in which some pair of variables are assigned different values by setting vertices in one colour to true and the other colour to false.
 Assume that this does not lead to a satisfying assignment, then some vertex has two neighbours in the other colour, a contradiction.

 Next, assume that $\phi$ has a satisfying assignment where two variables receive different values.
 We obtain a matching cut of $G$ by colouring paths corresponding to true variables blue and paths corresponding to false variables red.
-This results in a matching cut, else some clause contains three literals with the same value.
+By extending the colouring along the double edges, this results in a matching cut between the red and the blue, else some clause contains three literals with the same value.

-To construct an instance $G'$, which is a $k$-subdivision of a subcubic graph, we subdivide each edge in $G$ $k$ times.
-Every new edge is a double edge except for the first edges on the two paths from $v_{j_1}'$ to $v_{j_2}$ and $v_{j_3}$ for each clause $C_j$. \end{proof}
+We construct an instance $G'$, which is a $k$-subdivision of a subcubic graph similarly, except that we subdivide $k$ times each edge in the underlying simple graph of $G$, before adding the specified multi-edges.
+We make every new edge a double edge except for the first edges on the two paths from $v_{j_1}'$ to $v_{j_2}$ and $v_{j_3}$ for each clause $C_j$. \end{proof}